Byaxy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines		*Display last 10 lines of the passwd file* 5-firstlines		*Display first 10 lines of the passwd file* 6-third_line		*Display third line of the iacta file*
+4-lastlines		*Display last 10 lines of the passwd file* 5-firstlines		*Display first 10 lines of the passwd file* 6-third_line		*Display third line of the iacta file* 6-third_line		*Display third line of the iacta file*